Help us match you with local pros in your area

 Look for an HVAC company that employs skilled technicians who have the necessary licensure and training.
 In all states, HVAC contractors need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is mandatory for all contractors who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 An individual must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled by the state.

 HVAC contractors in Oklahoma need to be licensed by the Oklahoma Construction Industries Board.
 To complete HVAC projects, a contractor can have an HVAC/R limited license (which lets them work only on small jobs) or an HVAC/R unlimited license (which allows them to work on all jobs).
 Individuals need to have four years of experience and must pass an exam in order to become fully licensed contractors.
-Reviewing feedback on the Better Business Bureau (BBB), Google Reviews, Yelp, and similar sites can aid your decision as well.
-Choose a provider with stellar reviews and stories of positive experiences from customers.
+Reviewing feedback on the Better Business Bureau (BBB), Google Reviews, Yelp, and similar sites can help your decision as well.
+Choose a provider with great reviews and stories of positive experiences from customers.

 Get a written proposal before HVAC work starts.
 A comprehensive quote includes both materials and labor costs.
 Make sure you understand and accept all terms before signing the contract.